PythonRSAS/pythonrsas.github.io/_posts/2022-09-15-1-Topological-sort-and-cycle-detection.md

 How do I write down each of the valid routes in their right order with sentences?

+If we start the routes with "New York -> Beijing", that will not work for sure.
+Because we left out other cities.

 Before quoting any named algorithm, how would we solve the problem?

 We can write down my starting place first, since it does not have any dependencies.
 Then we look at where the directed edges lead to, if any of them do not have any dependencies, then we can write it down next.
 And so forth until we are done.

+# Topological sort
+A topological ordering will be the following:

+New York, LA, London, Hong Kong, Beijing.

 My solution seems to resemble Khan's algorithm for topological sort: solving problem layer by layer: start from those that have no dependencies (no incoming edges), remove them and write them down (put them in a queue).
 Do it to the next batch.